-When filling the liner with soil, avoid overfilling it by keeping the soil a few inches below the lining level.
+When filling the lining with soil, avoid overfilling it by keeping the soil a few inches below the lining level.
 After planting the plants safely inside the liner, you can easily slip the whole thing inside your window or flower box.

 Having small planter box liners is not an excuse not to use them.
-Liners come in all sizes, and coconut liners are soft and flexible enough to be made to fit any size of the box that you have.
+Liners come in all sizes, and coconut liners are soft and flexible enough to be made to fit any size of the box you have.
 You can also cut plastic liners along the top so that they do not peek out from the window box.